Taxiozaurus/ducore/README.md

 > Note that this codebase was built for PHP 7.1+

+## Disclaimer

+This framework is still WIP and noone knows if it will ever get a stable release.

 ### Autoloading rules:
 + All classes must be inside `classes` folder
 + All classes must be namespaced with their respective folder names (ex: `Controllers` inside controllers folder)